 Normally only Homer Simpson could would eat those kinds of sweets together (like when he made a giant ball of deep-fried, caramel-covered, cotton candy) but now anyone can enjoy the flavors of these sweet treats and not gain 50 pounds or make themselves sick!

 There are multiple varieties of grapes in the Gum Drops line, so they may have slightly different appearances.
-If you noticed the grapes pictured at the very top of this most look more purple, or dark red, while the grapes you see in the photo above are more black.
+Both of these grapes bunches in the photo above are Gum Drops.
+The one on the left is red and the one on the right is black.

-The name of each variety of grape in order in which they ripen are Candy Snaps, Candy Dreams, and Candy Hearts.
+The name of each variety of grape in order in which they ripen are Candy Snaps, Candy Hearts, and Candy Dreams.
 You may actually see these names in bags/containers from other growers.
 In fact, ALDI had Candy Heart grapes from Chile during the winter months.

 🌻 When in Season?